This page contains affiliate links, meaning we get a commission if you decide to make a purchase through our links, at no cost to you.

 Chipper Jones Rookie Card Value

-By far the most valuable Chipper Jones rookie card is the 1991 Chipper Jones Topps Desert Shield rookie card as this bad boy will set ya back around $20k!
+The most expensive Chipper Jones rookie card is the 1991 Chipper Jones Topps Desert Shield rookie card followed by the 1993 SP Foil Chipper Jones RC #280.

 If you would like an estimated value of your Chipper Jones baseball card please email us photos to firstname.lastname@example.org.